kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

   - Primitive child properties are not individually listed in the nav; they belong to the parent group.
   - For each child property in order:
     - Optional inactive `$ref` or arrays-of-objects: render an in-place, indented “Add <Title>” item with `data-group-id="form-optional-…"`.
-    - Active arrays-of-objects: render a clickable group item (`data-group-id="form-group-…"`).
+    - Active arrays-of-objects: render a clickable group item (`data-group-id="form-group-…"`), then one item per existing array entry.
+For each array item, nested object children (e.g., `link`, `dataRef`, `questionnaire`) are included under the item.
     - Object types: if they have no primitives but have children, render a section header (`form-section-…`) at the same indentation; then recurse into children.
 - Indentation is controlled by `data-level` and the CSS custom property `--nav-level` on `.form-ui-nav-item-content`.
 - Error badges are applied post-render by Validation; the indicator is positioned on the right and doesn’t interfere with clicks.